-Following a recommendation by UOG's Gen Ed consultant in 2015 to utilize Carrick Enterprises' Threshold Achievement Test for Information Literacy (TATIL), UOG faculty Dr. Chris Garcia and Mr. Roland San Nicolas examined the instrument and volunteered to participate in Carrick's institutional pilot.
+Following a recommendation by UOG's Gen Ed consultant in 2015 to utilize Carrick Enterprises' Threshold Achievement Test for Information Literacy (TATIL), Assistant Professor Dr. Chris Garcia, English & Applied Linguistics, and Assistant Professor Mr. Roland San Nicolas, University Libraries, examined the instrument and volunteered to participate in Carrick's institutional pilot.

 The pilot began in Fañomåkan (Spring) 2016 with a number of EN-111 faculty administering Modules 1 & 2 in their courses, which then continued into Fanuchånan (Fall) 2017 with Modules 3 & 4.
 After the pilot concluded and Carrick released TATIL for institutional use, preparations to administer TATIL to graduating seniors in Fañomåkan 2019 began.
-For information about TATIL see Appendix A or visit www.thresholdachievement.com.
+For information about TATIL see Appendices A & B or visit www.thresholdachievement.com.